Allen Iverson Predicts Cavs’ Star LeBron James To Win 2017-18 NBA MVP

 A fifth MVP for James would tie him with Bill Russell and Michael Jordan for second-most all-time.
 Kareem Abdul-Jabbar is the career leader with six MVPs.

 James certainly isn’t a bold pick for MVP, but it’s hard to imagine his MVP status being much of a story next season.
-The veteran forward is entering the final year of his contract, and the possibility of him leaving will be the main story throughout Cleveland’s 2017-18 campaign.
+The veteran forward is entering the final year of his contract, and the possibility of him leaving as a free agent should be the main story throughout Cleveland’s 2017-18 campaign.

 James’ uncertain future hasn’t negatively impacted his ability to perform at a high level previously in his career, though.
 He won the 2009-10 MVP before leaving Cleveland and joining the Miami Heat as a free agent.